 We don’t know when Samuel and the family moved away from the Anchor.
-The 1851 Census shows Samuel was living in Kington with his parents and his son, Hugh.
+The 1851 Census shows Samuel was aged 44 and living in Kington with his parents and his son, Hugh.
 Samuel and his father were working as thatchers and Hugh was a thatcher’s attendant.
 Ellen was living in Woolaston in Monmouthshire.
 She was living there with her daughter Annis, four new children all born in Woolaston and her sister Rhoda Allen.

 NOTE – the Gloucestershire Pubs website lists as Ann Lawson as landlord of the Anchor in 1840 and 1841.
 We have found nothing to confirm this and think this is a mistake.
 The 1840 Tithe Survey shows Ann living in Plot 786 which is in Crossways near the junction of present Knapp Road and Clay Lane.
 The 1841 Census also shows her living there.
 She is described as a publican aged 55 and living with Rosanna Lawson aged 15.